-- Inform the students and parents and encourage pupils to look upon the teacher candidate as a member of the teaching team. - Collect materials and textbooks for the teacher candidate to use; please feel free to give the teacher candidate materials to prepare for the assignment. - Set aside and dedicate desk and work space for the teacher candidate. - Specify certain basic teaching responsibilities for the teacher candidate. - Make a copy of the class schedule for the teacher candidate. - Verify the candidate's arrival with the principal. - Duplicate copies of class lists, seating charts, and the school calendar.
+- Inform the students and parents. - Introduce the teacher candidate as a member of the teaching team/faculty. - Collect materials and textbooks for the teacher candidate to use; please feel free to give the teacher candidate materials to prepare for the assignment. - Set aside and dedicate desk and work space for the teacher candidate. - Specify certain basic teaching responsibilities for the teacher candidate. - Make a copy of the class schedule for the teacher candidate. - Verify the candidate's arrival with the principal. - Duplicate copies of class lists, seating charts, and the school calendar.